 FSEOG is gift aid and requires no repayment unless the student withdraws during the semester or receives an overpayment.
-This award is provided to students who are Pell eligible, but FSEOG funds are limited.
-First priority will be given to students with completed financial aid files by March 1, or earlier, preceding the award year.
+This award is provided to students who are Pell eligible, institutions are given limited FSEOG funds to distribute to students.
+First priority will be given to students with high financial need, and awarded until all funds are depleted.